Radioactive waste: Naturally occurring radioactive material

 Substances containing natural radioactivity are known as NORM (naturally occurring radioactive material).
 After human processing that exposes or concentrates this natural radioactivity (such as mining bringing coal to the surface or burning it to produce concentrated ash), it becomes technologically enhanced naturally occurring radioactive material (TENORM).
-A lot of this waste is alpha particle-emitting matter from the decay chains of uranium and thorium.
+Much of this waste is alpha particle-emitting matter from the decay chains of uranium and thorium.
 The main source of radiation in the human body is potassium-40 (40K), typically 17 milligrams in the body at a time and 0.4 milligrams/day intake.
 Most rocks, especially granite, have a low level of radioactivity due to the potassium-40, thorium and uranium contained.

 Usually ranging from 1 millisievert (mSv) to 13 mSv annually depending on location, average radiation exposure from natural radioisotopes is 2.0 mSv per person a year worldwide.
 This makes up the majority of typical total dosage (with mean annual exposure from other sources amounting to 0.6 mSv from medical tests averaged over the whole populace, 0.4 mSv from cosmic rays, 0.005 mSv from the legacy of past atmospheric nuclear testing, 0.005 mSv occupational exposure, 0.002 mSv from the Chernobyl disaster, and 0.0002 mSv from the nuclear fuel cycle).

 TENORM is not regulated as restrictively as nuclear reactor waste, though there are no significant differences in the radiological risks of these materials.